 |Assessment||% of final mark||Length|

 Students will prepare a 3,000-word essay (LO4) on a topic agreed with the tutor (LO1, 3).
 The paper will be expected to draw critically on relevant secondary sources in exploring a historiographical debate or a new area of historical inquiry (LO2), and, if appropriate, will also involve scholarly analysis of primary sources.

-- Manu Bhagavan, India and the Quest for One World: The Peacemakers (Basingstoke: Palgrave Macmillan, 2013)
+- Manu Bhagavan, India and the Quest for One World: The Peacemakers (Basingstoke, 2013)

-- Ryan Irwin, Gordian Knot: Apartheid and the Unmaking of the Liberal World Order (Oxford: OUP, 2012)
+- Ryan Irwin, Gordian Knot: Apartheid and the Unmaking of the Liberal World Order (Oxford, 2012)

-- Susan Pedersen, The Guardians: The League of Nations and the Crisis of Empire (Oxford: OUP, 2015)
+- Susan Pedersen, The Guardians: The League of Nations and the Crisis of Empire (Oxford, 2015)

-- Mark Mazower, Governing the World: The History of an Idea (New York: Penguin, 2012)
+- Mark Mazower, Governing the World: The History of an Idea (London, 2012)

 - Mark Mazower, No Enchanted Palace: The End of Empire and the Ideological Origins of the United Nations (Princeton: Princeton University Press, 2009)

-- Vijay Prashad, The Darker Nations: A People’s History of the Third World (New York: New Press, 2007)
+- Vijay Prashad, The Darker Nations: A People’s History of the Third World (New York, 2007)

-- Glenda Sluga, Internationalism in the Age of Nationalism (Philadelphia: University of Pennsylvania Press, 2013)
+- Glenda Sluga, Internationalism in the Age of Nationalism (Philadelphia, 2013)

 - Glenda Sluga and Patricia Clavin (eds), Internationalisms: A Twentieth Century History (Cambridge, 2017)